uyuni-project/sumaform/README_TESTING.md

 ## Alternative testsuite version

-You can also select an alternative fork or branch where for the Cucumber testsuite code:
+You can also select an alternative fork or branch for the Cucumber testsuite code:
  - the `git_repo` variable in the `cucumber_testsuite` module overrides the fork URL (by default either the Uyuni or the SUSE Manager repository is used)
  - the `branch` variable in the `cucumber_testsuite` module overrides the branch (by default an automatic selection is made).